 Loyola's strategic plan, To the Greater Good, was formally approved by the Board of Trustees in June 2021.
 It provides the framework for the evolution of Loyola to a more research-intensive institution with a focus on transdisciplinary approaches to complex and urgent social problems.
-The plan outlines six enduring values that define Loyola.
-They are:
+A recent updating of the plan identifies four strategic pillars.
+These include: